usmanahsan2114/admin-spotify/DEPLOYMENT.md

 ### Migration Status: ✅ 100% Complete

+### Migration Status: ✅ 100% Complete

-All API endpoints have been migrated from in-memory arrays to Sequelize ORM with MySQL database.
+All API endpoints have been migrated from in-memory arrays to Sequelize ORM with Supabase Postgres database.

 ### Migrated Endpoints